ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/ButtonActionsReference.md

 ## HAT controllers on throttle

-Thrustmaster, for reasons only known to them have positioned the HAT controllers on the throttle as follows
+Thrustmaster, for reasons only known to themselves have positioned the HAT controllers on the throttle as follows;
 - Top = THAT2
 - Middle = THAT1
 - Bottom = THAT3